Waleed-Altaher/HR-Attrition-Excel-dashboard/README.md

 ***
 ![Pivot](https://github.com/Waleed-Altaher/HR-Attrition-Excel-dashboard/blob/main/pivots.png)

+<br/><br/>

-### The aimed results were to get used to viualizing data on excel, dealing with filters localized and globaled, pivot tools and query editor.
+#### The aim was to get used to viualizing data on excel, dealing with filters localized and globaled, pivot tools , query editor and the UI/UX for the client.
 In another Project I will Get my hands dirty with advanced dax formulas and more.